unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 **Duration:** 24 hours

 Until the tek skill ends, one willing creature you touch is immune to psychic damage, any effect that would sense its emotions or read its thoughts, divination tek skills, and the charmed condition.
-The tek skill even foils _wish_ tek skills and tek skills or effects of similar power used to affect the target's mind or to gain information about the target.
+The tek skill even foils _Alter Reality_ tek skills and tek skills or effects of similar power used to affect the target's mind or to gain information about the target.

 \page